pmarfany/youtube-loop/README.md

 # Youtube Loop

-Simple react page that initiates a video loop given a youtube videoID.
+Simple react page that initiates a video loop given a YouTube videoID (via input text or `?v=` query parameter).

 An online version of this project can be found [here](https://pmarfany.github.io/youtube-loop).